 College Violin Studio

 Dr. Ching-Yi Lin is a dedicated pedagogue who has given masterclasses throughout the North America, Asia, and Europe.
-She is currently professor of violin at Western Kentucky University, where she teaches undergraduate and graduate applied violin lessons.
+She is currently Associate Professor of Violin at Western Kentucky University, where she teaches undergraduate and graduate applied violin lessons.
 Her responsibilities are mostly one-on-one mentoring, which includes weekly private lessons, masterclasses, technique classes, and guiding students through solo and chamber music performances.
 The primary objective of private lessons is to facilitate the maximum advancement of each student’s performing abilities.
 Dr. Lin accomplishes this by reinforcing the fundamental principles of violin playing, including right-hand and left-hand techniques, bow speed and division, and various bow strokes, in addition to teaching etudes and major works for the violin.

 WKU Pre-College Strings Program